-- 68. UNHCR reports that the Sahrawi refugee population is 49 percent women and girls and 51 percent men and boys: children under 17 years of age make up 38 percent of the total population, adult women account for 30 percent and adult men for 32 percent.
-The largest camps are Smara and Laayoune, each with 29 percent of the refugee population.
-These are followed by Awserd with 21 percent, Dakhla with 11 percent and Boujdour with the remaining 10 percent.20 - 69.
-The 2018 food security assessment in the five camps found that 12 percent of Sahrawi households (20,832 people) are food-secure, 58 percent (100,688 people) are vulnerable to food insecurity and 30 percent (52,080 people) are food-insecure.
+- 67. The refugee population of the camps near Tindouf is estimated at 49 percent women and girls and 51 percent men and boys: children under 17 years of age make up 38 percent of the total population, adult women account for 30 percent and adult men for 32 percent.
+The largest camps are Smara and Laayoune, each with 29 percent of the camp population.
+These are followed by Awserd with 21 percent, Dakhla with 11 percent and Boujdour with the remaining 10 percent. - 68.
+The 2018 food security assessment in the five camps found that 12 percent of households are food-secure, 58 percent are vulnerable to food insecurity and 30 percent are food-insecure.
 Among the households that are vulnerable to food insecurity, 11 percent are classed as "least vulnerable", 14 percent as "marginally vulnerable", 18 percent as "moderately vulnerable" and 15 percent "most vulnerable".
-Of the refugees who are vulnerable to food insecurity, only those classed as "least vulnerable" (19,096 people) would withstand a shock; the remaining 47 percent (81,592 people) would become food-insecure in the event of a shock.
+Among those who are vulnerable to food insecurity, only those classed as "least vulnerable" (19,096 people) would withstand a shock; the remaining 47 percent (81,592 people) would become food-insecure in the event of a shock. - 69.
+WFP will provide food assistance to 133,672 people from July 2019.
+Of these, 52,080 are assessed as food-insecure and 81,592 are at risk of becoming food-insecure because of limited coping capacities.
+The marginally vulnerable, moderately vulnerable and most vulnerable are considered unable to withstand shocks without external humanitarian